Navigating Tenant-caused Property Damage In Brownsville: A Guide For Texas Landlords

 What to Do If a Tenant Ruins Property?

 Landlords may need to consider small claims court to recover additional expenses if the cost of repairs exceeds the security deposit or if there are disputes.
-It is critical to follow Texas landlord-tenant laws throughout this process to protect your rights and ensure compliance.
+Following Texas landlord-tenant laws throughout this process is critical to protect your rights and ensure compliance.

-Following these steps will allow Brownsville landlords to more effectively manage tenant-caused property damage while maintaining professional relationships with their tenants.
+Following these steps will allow Brownsville landlords to manage tenant-caused property damage more effectively while maintaining professional relationships with their tenants.

 What Repairs Are Tenants Responsible for in Texas?